Spruce-Up Your Outdoor Classroom

 - Replacement – Consistent care of wood items will extend their life; however, over time, natural wood products will eventually need to be replaced.
 If the item appears unrepairable, it may be time to recycle and replace.

-- Level Furnishings – The ground often settles throughout the year and your Nature Art Tables, Discovery Tables, etc. may be a little off balance.
+- Level Furnishings – The ground often settles throughout the year and your Creativity Tables, Discovery Tables, etc. may be a little off balance.
 Make sure all tables are standing on a flat and level surface

 - Safety Surfacing – Check that the depth of safety surfacing around any climbing features is adequate and meets fall zone safety recommendations. *Refer to S. Consumer Product Safety Commission and ASTM International F1292 guidelines for safety standards and recommendations